thacherT1D/webdevstuff/JavaScript_Object_Model/Object_Oriented_Programming_in_JavaScript.desc.md

 };
 ```

-The above approach for making a class has big disadvantages.
+The above approach for making a class has some big disadvantages.
 Most importantly, as the implementor of the class, I cannot easily make more than 1 student.
 I would have to create another object with all of the same properties every time I want to make a new student.

 To get around this problem, javascript classes are commonly implemented with functions.
 The function that defines how a class should be initialized is called the _constructor_.
 Below is an example: